 Radiant installation methods

-All radiant systems have the same basic functionality, and can be installed in a variety of ways
+All radiant systems have the same basic functionality, and can be installed in a variety of ways.

 A radiant system heats or cools an indoor space by circulating a fluid, generally a water/glycol mixture, through a network of PEX pipe.
 In a radiant heating application, a heat source (condensing boiler, geothermal heat pump, etc.) warms a fluid.
 A pump circulates the fluid through the heat source and out to the area you are heating.
 The warm fluid branches into many, smaller closed-loop circuits of PEX.
 The circuits of pipe are evenly spaced, hidden behind a finished surface.
 The network of PEX gently warms the room.
 As the fluid cools, it passes through the heat source again.
 A radiant cooling system uses a chilled water source and circulates cool water instead of warm water.
-There are two primary ways to install a radiant heating system with PEX: wet systems and dry systems.

 Contact a REHAU radiant expert for more installation information